Qvatra/cucumberStepsGenerator/README.md

       content: extendXpath(`//div[has-class('modal-dialog')]`),
     },
     link: {
-      withText: text => extendXpath(`//a[contains(text(),"${text}")]`),
+      withText: text => extendXpath(`//a[has-text("${text}")]`),
     }
   }
 }
 ```
-example of actions.js:
 ```
+//actions.js
 module.exports = {
   followUrl: {
+    // {string} is placeholder.
+In gherkin it may look: Given I redirect to "/home"
     gherkin: 'I redirect to {string}',
-    // empty targets array means that action can not be used with any targets
+    // empty targets array means that action can not be used with targets
     targets: [],
+    // func takes ctx as first arg and then arguments for each placeholder in gherkin part so 'path' here is "/home"
     func: ({ client, variables }, path) => client.useXpath().url(variables.url + path)
   },
   type: {
+    // {target} placeholder is used for inserting defined targets: I type "Alex" in input "name"
     gherkin: 'I type {string} in {target}',
-    // provided targets mean that action can be used with targetd having this key in targets file
+    // provided targets mean that action can be used only with targets having mentioned key
     targets: ['inputWithName'],
+    // here value is "Alex" and target is `input "name"` which corresponds to key 'inputWithName' in targets.js file
     func: ({ client }, value, target) => client.useXpath().setValue(target, value)
   },
   xpathClick: {
     gherkin: 'I click {target}',
-    // not defining targets here indicates that action could be appliead to all targets
+    // not defining targets here indicates that action could be appliead to any target
     func: ({ client }, target) => client.useXpath().click(target)
   }
 }
 ```
-example of targets.js:
 ```
+//targets.js
 module.exports = {
   link: {
-    gherkin: 'link {string}',
+    gherkin: 'link {string}', // {string} is placeholder.
+In gherkin it may look: And I click link "click here"
-    // areas work the same way as in actions and specify where target is located (to solve multiple DOM matches)
+    // areas work the same way as in actions.
+Areas specify where target is located to solve multiple DOM matches
     areas: ['modal'],
+    // func takes ctx as first arg and then arguments for each placeholder in gherkin part so text here is "click here"
+    // xpath here refers to config.js xpath definitions
     func: ({ xpath }, text) => xpath.link.withText(text)
   },
   buttonWithTextOrClass: {